-Amounts accrued, paid, or distributed in any form by Bulgarian tax resident companies in favor of the shareholders, partners, or their related parties, not related to the business activity of the taxpayer or exceeding the market levels, as well as certain interest expenses, are treated as a HDP and are therefore not recognized for corporate income tax purposes.
+Amounts accrued, paid, or distributed in any form by Bulgarian tax resident companies to shareholders, partners, or related parties, not related to the business activity of the taxpayer or exceeding the market levels, as well as certain interest expenses, are treated as a HDP and are therefore not recognized for corporate income tax purposes.
 A penalty of 20 percent of the amounts qualifying as HDP may also be imposed (unless the HDP is reported in the annual corporate income tax return).
-In addition, HDP is considered a dividend distribution and is subject to 5 percent withholding tax if accrued, paid, or distributed to a foreign tax resident entity with no option for exemption if the beneficiary is an EU/EEA tax resident.
+In addition, a HDP is treated as a deemed dividend and hence subject to a 5 percent withholding tax if accrued, paid, or distributed to a foreign tax resident entity with no option for exemption if the beneficiary is an EU/EEA tax resident.

 KPMG in Bulgaria